ootbingo/oot-bingo-generator/doc/GENERATOR.md

 the board, regardless of which row it is in.
 If a goal has more than the `maximumIndividualSynergy` with another goal, that is regarded as too much.

-The (current) biggest parameter differences are the higher amount of synergies allowed within rows, a higher maximum deviation of goal times from desired times (6 minutes), and a higher individual synergy (4.5 instead of 3.75).
+The current biggest parameter changes that were made for blackouts are the higher total amount of synergy allowed per row, an increased maximum deviation of goal times from desired times (6 minutes), and an increased maximum individual synergy (
+4.5 instead of 3.75).

 ## Frequency balancing

 Some goals are a lot more likely to appear on boards than others.
 As mentioned earlier, there are many more short goals than long goals, resulting in the same long goals being picked often.
-In addition, some goals may also have specific synergies which can make it harder for them to appear.
+In addition, some goals may also have specific synergies that can make it harder for them to appear.
 To compensate for this effect a little bit, the concept of **frequency balancing** was introduced.
 Each goal in the goal list had a weight between -2 and 2 assigned to it; the rarer the goal, the higher the weight (see the [balancer script](https://github.com/srmcconomy/balanced-bingo/blob/master/auto-balancer.js)).